adaltas/node-nikita/src/system/user.coffee.md

 ## Options

-*   `name`
-    Login name of the user.
-*   `home`
+*   `arch_chroot` (boolean|string)
-    Value for the user´s login directory, default to the login name appended to "BASE_DIR".
+    Run this command inside a root directory with the arc-chroot command or any provided string, require the "rootdir" option if activated.
-*   `shell`
+*   `rootdir` (string)
-    Path to the user shell, set to "/sbin/nologin" if "false, "/bin/bash" if true or default to the system shell value in "/etc/default/useradd", by default "/bin/bash".
+    Path to the mount point corresponding to the root directory, required if the "arch_chroot" option is activated.
-*   `system`
+*   `comment`
-    Create a system account, such user are not created with a home by default, set the "home" option if we it to be created.
+    Short description of the login.
-*   `uid`
+*   `expiredate`
-    Numerical value of the user´s ID, must not exist.
+    The date on which the user account is disabled.
 *   `gid`
     Group name or number of the user´s initial login group.
 *   `groups`
     List of supplementary groups which the user is also a member of.
+*   `home`
+    Value for the user´s login directory, default to the login name appended to "BASE_DIR".
+*   `inactive`
+    The number of days after a password has expired before the account will be disabled.
-*   `comment`
+*   `name`
-    Short description of the login.
+    Login name of the user.
+*   `no_home_ownership` (boolean)
+    Disable ownership on home directory which default to the "uid" and "gid" options, default is "false".
 *   `password`
     The unencrypted password.
 *   `password_sync`
     Synchronize password, default is "true".
-*   `expiredate`
-    The date on which the user account is disabled.
-*   `inactive`
+*   `shell`
-    The number of days after a password has expired before the account will be disabled.
+    Path to the user shell, set to "/sbin/nologin" if "false", "/bin/bash" if true or default to the system shell value in "/etc/default/useradd", by default "/bin/bash".
 *   `skel`
     The skeleton directory, which contains files and directories to be copied in the user´s home directory, when the home directory is created by useradd.
+*   `system`
+    Create a system account, such user are not created with a home by default, set the "home" option if we it to be created.
-*   `no_home_ownership` (boolean)
+*   `uid`
-    Disable ownership on home directory which default to the "uid" and "gid" options, default is "false".
+    Numerical value of the user´s ID, must not exist.

 ## Callback parameters